 Spark plug fixing method

 Another easy fix is replacing the spark plug.
 While newer cars can use spark plugs up to 100,000 miles, older models may need replacements every 30,000 miles.
 Spark plug failure is a natural part of engine life, but it doesn’t have to be an expensive, time-consuming task.
 The good news is that new spark plugs are fairly inexpensive and can be installed quickly at a mechanic’s shop.
 If the problem persists, the next step is to seek a new mechanic or repair shop.
-If you can’t do this yourself, there are also inexpensive tools that will allow you to diagnose the problem yourself.

 Some related FAQs about Blinking Hyundai Check Engine Light